The Pointe de Loguivy de la Mer

 Notes

-For this hike, we recommend setting off in the morning and stopping for lunch in Loguivy-de-la-Mer: at the port with a packed lunch, as there are very few places to eat outside the tourist season.
+For this hike, we recommend setting off in the morning and stopping for lunch in Loguivy-de-la-Mer: at the harbour with a packed lunch, as there are very few places to eat out of season.

 Worth a visit